 If you are injured in the line of duty and become incapable of performing the regular duties of a sworn Police Officer, the City may assign you to a "light duty" position, depending on available vacancies.
-If the City offers you a light duty position and you decline that position, you will be ineligible for both continued employment and pension benefits.
+If the City offers you a light duty position and you decline that position, you may be ineligible for disability benefits.